-Complainant alleges that the district judge failed to issue a summons as required.
-This allegation is merits related and must be dismissed on that ground.
+Complainant alleges that the district judge committed misconduct by incorrectly ruling on a wide range of matters, including 1) permitting the magistrate judge assigned to the case to rule on a case dispositive matter; 2) allowing an evidentiary hearing to proceed without complainant or his lead attorney; 3) removing one of complainant's attorneys from the case; 4) improperly ordering the release of attorney records; 5) allowing defendant's attorney to testify at a hearing; 6) refusing to consider complainant's objections to the magistrate judge's report and recommendation; and 7) entering a sanctions order against complainant.
+All these allegations are merits related and must be dismissed on that ground.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
-Council 2016) (dismissing as merits-related allegations that a district judge and magistrate judge made various improper rulings in a civil case); Judicial-Conduct Rule 11(c)(1)(B).
+Council 2016) (dismissing as merits-related allegations that a district judge and magistrate judge made various improper rulings in a civil case); Judicial-Conduct

+Rule 11(c)(1)(B).